cpchalk/gpcheckx/README.md

 ./bin/kbprog -wd -t -me 50000 3572

-then repeatedly execute the cycle defined by the followin script (comments contained in '').
+then repeatedly execute the cycle defined by the following script (comments contained in '').

 'calculate 3572.wa1 using 3572.diff2'